-This helps keep your site consistent and makes your life easier when choosing a featured image.
-Design is one of those things that you could lose hours on when it’s really insignificant compared to the other things you have to do.
+This helps keep your site branded and makes your life easier when choosing a featured image.
+Because design is one of those things that you could lose hours on when it's really insignificant compared to the other things you have to do.

 Creating Templates For Your Content